orsonteodoro/nano-ycmd/README.md

 ####What languages supported?
 python, javascript*, typescript, rust, go, C*, C++*, Objective-C*, Objective-C++*, C#*

+Working with some of these languages require additional requirements:

 *Javascript support requires a .tern-project project file to work.

 *C# support requires a .solution project file to work.

 *C, C++, Objective-C, Objective-C++ requires a *.pro, CMakeList.txt, GNUmakefile, Makefile, makefile, *.ninja file to work.

 ####Why is my intellisense not working with my C#?